aaronmyers/vFive-project/README.md

 1. Pursue a more AI-focused path to see if that would improve results.
 2. Be more thoughtful about data cleaning, inputs, and outputs.
 3. Whiteboard some solution options with my network of talented engineers over some drinks :)
+4. I largely used only the correlation matrix given the time constraints, would be nice to investigate using the singular values and vectors more.

 ## How to run this: